 At Old Town, McDonough adds the Loon is finding friends with traditional paddlers.
 When I asked if traditional meant older he got quiet, then pointed out the boats are easier to cartop and carry to the launch.

-With more comfortable seats, better performance and modern rigging in a user-friendly package, the latest generation of sit-inside may be your grandfather’s next kayak.
+With more comfortable seats, better performance and modern rigging in a user-friendly package, the latest generation of sit-inside fishing kayak may be your grandfather’s next boat.

 Back to basics. | Feature Photo: Courtesy Wilderness Systems